 Typical costs:

-During the heating season (October to March), the federal Energy Information Administration publishes weekly average propane prices in the United States.
-In the 2011-2012 heating season, average weekly prices ranged from $2.74-$2.88, or about $1,100-$1,150 to fill a 500-gallon tank.
-From 2005-2010 average prices were $1.73-$2.66 a gallon, or $690-$1,070 to fill a 500-gallon tank.
+During the heating season (October to March), the federal Energy Information Administration publishes weekly average propane prices[1] in the United States.
+In October 2013, the average residential price was $2.37.
+From October 2012 to March 2013, the average weekly price varied from from $2.195-$2.319, or about $880-$1,050 to fill a 500-gallon tank; between 2005 and 2010, prices averaged $1.73-$2.66 a gallon, or $690-$1,070 to fill a 500-gallon tank.
 With three to five fill-ups per six-month season, total winter costs could be $2,000-$5,500.

 Propane is a byproduct of oil and gas production, and in the past propane prices rose and fell in tandem with the cost of crude oil.
 However, more than half the propane produced in the United States now comes from liquids brought to the surface by drilling for natural gas in shale rock, so propane prices are currently following the more stable costs of natural gas.